-M1.3 2019 FTL Community and City Operations Emissions Report FINAL 2022.08.03.pdf
+2019 FTL CW and LGO Emissions Report.pdf

-Q8(d).
+Q8(c).
 Please provide any supporting documents under Mitigation Action #1.
-Max upload of five (5) files only.:
+Max upload of five

-Q8(e).
+(5) files only.: (Did not answer) Q8(d).
 Please provide any supporting documents under Mitigation Action #1.
-Max upload of five (5) files only.:
+Max upload of five (5) files only.: (Did not answer) Q8(e).
+Please provide any supporting documents under Mitigation Action #1.
+Max upload of five (5) files only.: (Did not answer) Q9.

-Q9.
 Please indicate as to why you've been unable to advance activities related to Mitigation Action #1?
 Please select all that apply.

-Q11.
+Skipped due to logic Q10.
+What resources could assist you in advancing this action?
+Skipped due to logic Q11.
 Describe the progress your local/tribal government has made related to Mitigation Action #2.
 Please select all that apply.
 In the past several years we have advanced/completed work related to this priority action that is still relevant today.

-We actively advanced activities related to this priority action in this reporting year (CY2021).
+We actively advanced activities related to this priority action in this reporting year (CY 2022).
 Q12.
 Provide a brief description of the work you are advancing related to Mitigation Action #2.
 This is not meant to be an exhaustive list, but rather a list of the most impactful actions.

-• The Advance Fort Lauderdale 2040 Comprehensive Plan includes multiple goals and policies related to building energy efficiency including Objective CC 2.2 Resiliency and Efficiency which focuses on improving energy efficiency on new and existing buildings. • Sustainability Division staff developed the Building Energy Efficiency Plan (BEEP) which analyzes opportunities for energy efficiency improvements in the City owned building stock.
-Other City Master Planning efforts such as the Parks and Utility Master Plan have incorporated recommendations to improve energy efficiency in City facilities. • Sustainability staff track and monitor the City's energy usage on a monthly basis developing a single Excel based dashboard to readily share this information with internal stakeholders. • The City has conducted an audit of electricity bills to identify overbilling and find savings that could fund further efficiency initiatives. • The City has completed several energy efficiency retrofits such as installation of programmable thermostats in City facilities; • Parks and Sustainability established an interdepartmental energy management team to increase awareness of energy efficiency issues and opportunities. • The City has enabled PACE programs with four providers to provide a financial vehicle for energy efficiency and solar installations. • Projects included in the Community Investment Plan (CIP) must be evaluated on Environmental benefits including energy efficiency and other sustainability measures. • The City has adopted a Sustainable Purchasing Policy which requires consideration of energy efficiency and energy consumption. • The

-Sustainability Division has two staff positions with specific expertise and focus on energy efficiency whose work includes tracking, analysis, and strategic planning related to energy efficiency.
+The Advance Fort Lauderdale 2040 Comprehensive Plan includes multiple goals and policies related to building energy efficiency including Objective CC 2.2 Resiliency and Efficiency which focuses on improving energy efficiency on new and existing buildings.
+Sustainability staff track and monitor the City's energy usage on a monthly basis.
+The City has conducted an audit of electricity bills to identify overbilling and find savings that could fund further efficiency initiatives.
+The City has completed several energy efficiency retrofits such as installation of programmable thermostats in City facilities.
+The City has enabled PACE programs with four providers to provide a financial vehicle for energy efficiency and solar installations.
+Projects included in the Community Investment Plan (CIP) must be evaluated on Environmental benefits including energy efficiency and other sustainability measures.
+The City has adopted a Sustainable Purchasing Policy which requires consideration of energy efficiency and energy consumption.
+The Sustainability Division has two staff positions with specific expertise and focus on energy efficiency whose work includes tracking, analysis, and strategic planning related to energy efficiency.
+In addition, the residents approved a \$190 million bond in 2018 to implement the City's Parks Master Plan which will include energy efficiency improvements.
+In addition, the new Public Safety Building is looking for opportunities to include energy efficiency.
+Energy efficiency resiliency and sustainability considerations are incorporated into the programs of the City's Housing and Community Development Division.
+Pursuing understanding of heat impacts from built environments and lack of urban forest to allow programming to reduce heat loads and energy bills on buildings.
+The City has just started construction on a new Public Safety facility designed to meet LEED standards for energy efficiency.